 A comprehensive approach, embracing the "walking skeleton" method, was advocated for this project.
 The priority was establishing a technical foundation to focus on content and design.
 As the solution was likely to be a local application, Tauri was initially chosen for experimentation due to its compatibility with web technologies and local file system access.
 This seemed beneficial for storing notes directly to the users machine.

 However, as the project progressed, Tauri was replaced with a straightforward Vite development server running locally.
 This change was due to a subpar debugging experience with Safari and issues caused by the webview.
-Traditional web development setup proved to be more efficient.
+Traditional web development setup proved to be more efficient for the needs of this project.

 Experimenting with Tauri provided valuable insights into the technical aspects.
 A smooth build pipeline was established, particularly for reliable Mac builds, despite the complexities of different chipsets.
 Ultimately, the convenience of local file system access was deemed less critical, leading to a pivot away from the "native app" concept, saving further time and effort.